Follow us being our best self on the Class Dojo Platform

 • Long term: Collaborative planning ensures that pupils cover all the objectives set within the National Curriculum / Development Matters and that skills progress from year group to year group

-• Medium term: Staff follow the Geography skills progression document for their year group and use appropriate elements from the Connected Geography curriculum overviews to plan.
+• Medium term: Knowledge is mapped out through the medium term plans following the Geography knowledge progression document for each year group.
+Where appropriate elements from the Connected Geography curriculum supports the planning and delivering of the curriculum.

-• Short Term: Currently, we are developing an inquiry led approach to each lessons, which cumulates in an overarching question to allow children demonstrate their knowledge and skills developed across the unit.
+• Short Term: We have an enquiry led approach to each lesson, which cumulates in an overarching question to allow children demonstrate their knowledge and skills developed across the unit.

-• Activities are planned bearing in mind the range of ability within a class: less able children are supported with vocabulary banks, differentiated challenges and extra adult help;
+• Activities are planned bearing in mind the range of ability within a class: less able children are supported with vocabulary banks, task and resource adaptations;

 • The carefully crafted questions in each lesson allow more able children to inquire more deeply.

-• Children are assessed at the end of each geography unit using rising stars assessment criteria and teacher assessment inputted onto Insights Tracker.
+• Children are assessed at the end of each geography unit using the intended unit knowledge statements and teacher assessment inputted onto Insights Tracker.

 • Where appropriate, staff plan for cross curricular opportunities.